Although puppy Pugs look a thousand times cuter than adult Pugs, they are a lot more of a handful!

 - “It’s hard in the way that having a rampaging toddler is hard, but without the convenience of nappies.
 And at first, you won’t really ‘know’ or love the puppy, so it feels like a real slog.
 Your sleep will be affected, your house will be dirtier and possibly smell of poo (it will certainly smell of disinfectant for a bit), your routines turned on their head.
 My puppy attacks the hoover, the duster, the mop….so cleaning proves interesting grin.
 Going out needs planning with military precision, so that the pup isn’t left alone for too long.
 Something you love in the house will be eaten or destroyed (sorry).
 I think the hardest bit is just getting your head around the fact that all of this disruption is the beginning of possibly 15 years of being committed and tied to an animal.
 And the cuteness of a puppy wears off rather rapid when the little darling sinks its teeth in to your Achilles tendon at 3am after having explosive diarrhoea all over your favourite rug.
 It’s also worth remembering also that a well behaved, placid, obedient dog has to be shaped from one of these lawless ruffians.
 And that takes a lot of work.
 For example, Jasper is nearly 8 months old now and still tries the ‘hovering head of doom’ at the dinner table.
 Your pork chops are no longer safe, and a civilised dinner party is pretty much impossible (open plan house, don’t ask <weeps>).”

-Please make sure you know what you are getting yourself in for if you get a puppy Pug!
+Make sure you know what you are getting yourself in for if you get a puppy Pug!

 If you want an adult pug, they will be trained to hold in trips to the toilet, probably be house trained etc. A lot of Pugs that get put up for adoptions are given up because living circumstances change (they are an expensive breed to buy as puppies, so people do not just ‘end up’ with them then give them away later).